h2r/great-airdrones/readme.md

 - [ ] Run through ein tutorial with drone
 - [ ] Generating SLUGS using the drone

+# SLAM Goals
+- [ ] Write a program that takes a picture (map), chops it into small parts, and annotates poses (and optionally adds noise)
+- [ ] Write a program that takes the above as input and reassembles the map as a simulation of SLAM

 # To Do Sometime (slightly less essential)
 - [x] Override takeoff and landing sequences
 - [ ] Fabricate custom hull